Force: Rotation and torque

 This provides a definition for the moment of inertia, which is the rotational equivalent for mass.
 In more advanced treatments of mechanics, where the rotation over a time interval is described, the moment of inertia must be substituted by the tensor that, when properly analyzed, fully determines the characteristics of rotations including precession and nutation.

-Equivalently, the differential form of Newton's Second Law provides an alternative definition of torque:
+Equivalently, the differential form of Newton's second law provides an alternative definition of torque:

 where $\mathbf{L}$ is the angular momentum of the particle.

-Newton's Third Law of Motion requires that all objects exerting torques themselves experience equal and opposite torques, and therefore also directly implies the conservation of angular momentum for closed systems that experience rotations and revolutions through the action of internal torques.
+Newton's third law of motion requires that all objects exerting torques themselves experience equal and opposite torques, and therefore also directly implies the conservation of angular momentum for closed systems that experience rotations and revolutions through the action of internal torques.

-Centripetality

-For an object accelerating in circular motion, the unbalanced force acting on the object equals: